cyrus-/relit/README.md

 make install
 ```

-Finally, to run the tests you need the `cram` library.
+To run the tests you also need the `cram` library.
 You can install this using `pip`.

 ```
 pip install cram
 ```

-Once all that is done, you can run `make` in the base directory

-Note that while Relit should in theory work on Windows, we have not tested
-this.
-If you get it to work, let us know!

 Finally, you can clone the Relit repo and `make`, which will install the relit ppx and execute the tests: